RohanFardin/Song-Recommendation-System/README.md

 # Song-Recommendation-System
-A machine learning repository dedicated to building a song recommendation system using TF-IDF and cosine similarity.
-Includes preprocessing, feature engineering, and implementation steps to recommend songs based on artists, genres, and lyrics.
+Description: This project builds a song recommendation system using Python and machine learning techniques, specifically leveraging TF-IDF and cosine similarity for song recommendations.
+The code includes comprehensive data preprocessing and feature engineering steps to prepare the dataset for analysis.
+It focuses on enhancing the data quality and preparing it to be used in recommendation models.